Tech-JI/CourseReview/docs/auth.md

 ##### `Login.vue` (`/login`)

 Redirect to `/` if already logged in.
-Multiple login methods, including password login and questionnaire login.
-Renders `<AuthInitiate action="login" />`.
+Multiple login methods, including password login and questionnaire login, may be more in the future.
+Both requires passing Turnstile.
+Uncareful handling of Turnstile widget may cause conflicts.
+If questionnaire, render `<AuthInitiate action="login" />`.
 The flow completes at the callback, which redirects to the homepage directly.

 ##### `ResetPassword.vue` (`/reset`)